ARQPDataTeam/qp_fieldnote_pas/README.md

   - Location
   - Notes
   - Sample type (via dropdown)
-- **MAKE SURE TO CLICK ENTER AFTER EDITING ANY CELL TO SAVE THAT ENTRY.
-A FEEDBACK MESSAGE BELOW THE TABLE WILL CONFIRM ANY CHANGES**
+- **PRESS ENTER AFTER EDITING ANY CELL TO SAVE THAT ENTRY.
+A FEEDBACK MESSAGE BELOW THE TABLE WILL CONFIRM YOUR EDIT WAS SAVED**
 - If you change `kitid` or `samplerid`, the `sampleid` will update automatically.

 ### Updating Existing Kit Entries